 *CBD refers to the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute; Community Based Delivery

-A key proposition in this subject is that attempts to define human violence as an aspect of a transcendental human nature -- an element of humanity as a whole -- tend to conflate specific instances with laboratory-like definitions.
-Instead, the unique social, cultural and historical situations must be grasped in all their complexity before we can generalise about the nature of human types.
-In the same way, the issue of what constitutes crime in a cross-cultural framework must commence with a broad grasp of the social and cultural context.
+A key proposition in this unit is that attempts to define human violence as an aspect of a transcendental human nature -- an element of humanity as a whole -- tend to conflate specific instances with laboratory-like definitions.
+Instead, the particular social, cultural and historical situations must be grasped in all their complexity.
+Attention is also given to different forms of social collectives including the modern bureaucratic State.

 Unit Fee Information

 Click on the fee link below which describes you: